dqian3/autobahn-artifact/README.md

 Follow the GCP Config instructions for both the `autobahn-bullshark` and `hotstuff-baselines` folders.

 ### GCP Config <a name="gcpconfig"></a>
-The GCP config is found in `autobahn-artifact/benchmark/settings.json`.
+The GCP config that is used is found in `autobahn-artifact/benchmark/settings.json`.
+We provided examples for Autobahn/Bullshark config in `autobahn-artifact/benchmark/settings-autobahn-bullshark.json` and Vanilla HotStuff/Batched HotStuff in `autobahn-artifact/benchmark/settings-hotstuff-baselines.json`.
 You will need to change the following:
 1. `key`: change the `name` (name of the private SSH key) and `path` fields to match the key you generated in the prior section.
 Leave `port` unchanged (should be `5000`).
+For HotStuff/Batched HotStuff leave `ports` unchanged.

 2. `repo`: Leave `name` unchanged (should be `autobahn-artifact`).
 You will need to change the `url` field to be the url of the artifact github repo.
 Specifically, you will need to prepend your personal access token to the beginning of the url.
 The url should be in this format: "https://TOKEN@github.com/neilgiri/autobahn-artifact", where `TOKEN` is the name of your [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens). `branch` specifies which branch will be run on all the machines.
 This will determine which system ends up running.
 Only select an Autobahn or Bullshark branch if you are in the `autobahn-bullshark` folder.
 Similarly, only select a Vanilla HotStuff or Batched HotStuff branch if you are in the `hotstuff-baselines` folder.